 To find the market cap of a stock exchange, you add up the market capitalisation of all of the companies in the exchange.
-The biggest stock exchanges have market capitalisations of more than $10 billion USD.
+The biggest stock exchanges each have market capitalisations of more than US$6 trillion.

 New York Stock Exchange (NYSE)

 The New York Stock Exchange is the world’s largest stock exchange by market capitalisation.
-Its market capitalisation is $22,923 billion USD (around £17,404 billion GBP).
+Its market capitalisation is US$25.62 trillion (around £18 trillion).
 It’s home to some of the most recognisable brands in the world such as Twitter, Spotify and Walt Disney.

 NASDAQ (sometimes referred to as Nasdaq) is the world’s second largest stock exchange by market capitalisation.
 It started as the world’s first electronic stock market as a quotation system.
-NASDAQ’s market capitalisation is $10,857 billion USD (around £8,243 billion GBP).
-There are some major well known companies on NASDAQ, including the “FAANG stocks”, Facebook, Apple, Amazon, Netflix and Alphabet (Google).
+NASDAQ’s market capitalisation is US$19.51 trillion (around £13.75 trillion).
+There are some major well-known companies on NASDAQ, including the “FAANG stocks“, Facebook, Apple, Amazon, Netflix and Alphabet (Google).